 As risk sharing within the PSPP applies to purchases of supranational bonds and purchases conducted by the ECB, the reduction in the share of EU supranational bonds was accompanied by an increase in the share of purchases conducted by the ECB from 8% to 10% of monthly PSPP purchases.
 The risk-shared part of the PSPP therefore remained unchanged at 20%.

 Q3.1.7 Is there a maturity target for gross purchases?

 There is no maturity target for purchases.
 The purchases are conducted in a flexible manner across all eligible maturities in order to ensure market neutrality.

-The intention is to be market-neutral.
+The goal is market neutrality.
 The Eurosystem wants to create as little distortion as possible.
 At the same time, flexibility is applied, including to take into account the relative values of bonds and the liquidity of the different maturity segments.

-Q2.2.1 Will purchases below the DFR continue after the restart of net purchases?
+Q3.2.1 Will purchases below the DFR continue during the reinvestment phase?
 What is the precise meaning of the expression “to the extent necessary” when referring to PSPP purchases at yields below the DFR?

-Purchases of securities with a yield to maturity below the interest rate on the ECB’s deposit facility continue to be undertaken to the extent necessary after the restart of net purchases.
+Purchases of securities with a yield to maturity below the interest rate on the ECB’s deposit facility continue to be undertaken to the extent necessary after the end of net purchases.